 - to provide officer support for a number of University Committees;

-Members of QES act as officers to a range of University Committees including Academic Board, Quality Committee and Student Experience Committee, plus other ad hoc working groups related to quality matters when required;
+Members of QES act as officers to a range of University Committees including Academic Board and Quality Enhancement Committee, plus other ad hoc working groups related to quality matters when required;

 External examiner nominations and appointments are administered within QES, as are the reports external examiners submit at the end of each year;

-QES is responsible for establishing and overseeing the annual monitoring of University awards;
+QES is responsible for establishing and overseeing the continuous monitoring of University awards;

 University course approval panels and reviews, both on and off campus, are administered by the Service.